nvim-neotest/neotest/README.md

 To get started you will also need to install an adapter for your test runner.

+#### Important note:
+In order to neotest works correctly, please ensure that your runner is correctly set up, please read the documentation of the adapters first.

 ### Supported Runners

 | Test Runner     |                               Adapter                                |